Napa Valley Wineries for First-time Visitors

 The gorgeous picnic grounds have plenty of shade with huge oak and walnut trees.
 I had read that this was a very popular winery and that having lunch there meant dealing with crowds, but that was not my experience at all.

 If you’re in the mood for a tasting, V. Sattui’s are super affordable at $20.
 You really can’t beat that!
-The rest of the grounds have a beautiful old-world Italian charm and offer a great opportunity for lots of photos (Hey Instagrammers!).
+The rest of the grounds have a beautiful old-world Italian charm and offer an excellent opportunity for lots of photos (Hey Instagrammers!).
 Try to go during the week when it’ll be less crowded than on the weekends.
 That’s when I went and maybe the reason I did not experience huge crowds.

 To learn more or book a tasting visit V. Sattui Winery

 During the tour, you are encouraged to taste the grapes off the vines.
 The tour continues into their barrel cellar all while you’re tasting their estate wines.
 Who knew that mixing a history lesson with drinking wine could be so fun!
-Seeing the production of the wine from the early stages of grape growing, to fermentation and bottling makes you appreciate the endless years of work that go into just one good glass!
+Seeing the production of the wine from the early stages of grape growing, to fermentation and bottling makes you appreciate the countless years of work that go into just one good glass!
 Here you’ll see winemaking at its best!
-Raymond Vineyards definitely offers the best experience for a first-time visitor to Napa Valley who interested in the winemaking backstory.
+Raymond Vineyards offers the best experience for a first-time visitor to Napa Valley who interested in the winemaking backstory.

 Make sure you don’t miss the Red Room!
-This velvet lined room, lit by Baccarat chandeliers, is breathtakingly beautiful.
+This velvet-lined room, lit by Baccarat chandeliers, is breathtakingly beautiful.

-My favorite glass of wine was the Rosè so I just had to buy a bottle to take back home!
+My favorite glass of wine was the Rosè, so I just had to buy a bottle to take back home!